 Knowledge of the fundamentals of clinical trials has become essential for anyone working in clinical research.
-Guidelines and frameworks underpin the day to day running of trials, as well as providing clinical trial staff with the practical knowledge necessary for performing their roles.
+Gain the skills and confidence you need through this three-part stackable course, providing core knowledge around guidelines and frameworks underpinning clinical trial management, and the practical knowledge needed by clinical trialists to execute their duties.

-The course has been designed around the key competencies for clinical trialists (based on the framework incorporated by the NHMRC).
-This course is underpinned by the International Conference on Harmonisation Good Clinical Practice (ICH GCP) guidelines making it ideal for both local and international participants.
+It’s designed around key competencies for clinical trialists, based on the National Health and Medical Research Council (NHMRC) framework, and is underpinned by the International Council for Harmonisation Good Clinical Practice (ICH GCP) guidelines – making it ideal for both local and international participants.

 - Scientific concepts enabling the construction research protocols and the formulate of research question